You are on our United Kingdom site

 National Minimum Wage

-The Government has promised to deliver a genuine living wage that accounts for the cost of living.
+Outside of the ERA 2025, the Government has promised to deliver a genuine living wage that accounts for the cost of living.
 It has changed the Low Pay Commission’s remit to factor in the cost of living when recommending minimum wage rates.
 It has also instructed the Low Pay Commission to narrow the gap between the minimum wage rate for 18-20 year-olds and the National Living Wage as a first step towards achieving a single adult rate.

 Tax and National Insurance Contributions (‘NICs’)